qdtich/Zabbix-Template-Export/README.md

-some scripts for Zabbix automation, wrote by myself
+some scripts for Zabbix automation